-The model that is best suited to you depends on the genre of sailing that you specialise in, the water conditions that you normally sail in, the strength of the wind, and the prevailing weather conditions.
-The first three considerations relate more to frame choice and the fourth consideration is more relevant to lens choice.
+The model that is best suited to you will depend on the genre of sailing that you specialise in, the strength of the wind, the water conditions and the prevailing weather conditions.
+The first two considerations relate more to frame choice and the last two are more relevant to lens choice.
 We take a look at all of these factors below.

 Before taking a closer look at the disciplines within sailing and how they might influence your choice of sunglasses, it’s worth remembering that there are 6 key considerations for keeping your eyes happy and healthy on the water.

 6 KEY CONSIDERATIONS

 If there is a route for UV light and sea-spray to get behind your lenses and into your eyes, it will be found!

 With anything less than a full wrap frame, the gap between your face and the edge of the sunglasses frame is asking for trouble.
 Choosing an ‘8-base curve radius’ frame is essential to minimise the potential for lasting damage to your eyes.

 When sunlight is reflected off a surface like water it can lead to distracting and blinding glare, particularly when the sun is at a low angle.
 This not only makes life uncomfortable but it can also be hazardous particularly in a fast moving environment.

 Polarised lenses cut out this blinding glare and increase comfort and contrast, which in turn reduces eye fatigue.

 The frame & lenses should have good impact resistance.
 This will be kinder to your pocket and protect you against eye injury.